My grandfather owned for life one farm,

 succulent cakes.

-The water from a creek that fell down
+The water from a creek that flowed down

 since the hill to the mill wheels.

-which was the route to go to the Paradise,
+which was the route to go to Paradise,

 The creek was named the Singing Creek.